MohammadNassar/GP-Calendar-Appointments/README.md

 ###License:

-* All coptrights are reserved to the program author/developer.
+* All coptrights are reserved to the program author/developer Mohammad Nassar (mentioned above).
 * Permission from author/developer is required before changing or reproducing this software.